How to Buy a Home If You Don't Qualify For a Mortgage

 GoFundMe, after so many years, is still the most popular online donation site that helps people by raising money.
 According to GoFundMe, it's the world's largest social fundraising platform.

 You can raise money for nearly anything.
-You can raise money to buy a prom dress or have dental work done that’s not covered by your dental insurance.
+You can raise money to buy a prom dress or have dental work done that's dental insurance does not cover that.

-So it’s okay if you use GoFundMe to raise funds for your down payment.
+So, usinit'sg GoFundMe to raise funds for your down payment is okay.

 To do this, you create a campaign describing your need for a down payment.
-Then you set up a goal on how much you wish to raise.
+Then, you set a goal on how much you wish to raise.

 To better help your cause, use your description to tell a story, the story about why you need the funds, and then add related photos.
 People respond more if there is storytelling.